 Issue Implications Sign-off Impact on Corporate Priorities High standards of conduct are essential amongst Members in delivering the Council's priorities.
 The Code of Conduct and complaints procedure supports this.
-Principal Solicitor, Contentious and Corporate Governance Cross Cutting Objectives No impact.
-Principal Solicitor, Contentious and Corporate Governance Risk Management The report is presented for information only and has no risk management implications.
+Senior Lawyer, Corporate Governance Cross Cutting Objectives No impact.
+Senior Lawyer, Corporate Governance Risk Management The report is presented for information only and has no risk management implications.
 An effective Code of Conduct and robust complaints procedure minimises the risk of Member misconduct and is part of an effective system of governance.
-Principal Solicitor, Contentious and Corporate Governance Financial There are no direct financial implications; however, should it be necessary to appoint external Independent Investigators, the cost of this will be met by the Borough Council.
-Principal Solicitor, Contentious and Corporate Governance Staffing The complaints procedure is dealt within the remit of the Monitoring Officer with input from the Legal team as required.
-Principal Solicitor, Contentious and Corporate Governance Legal The requirements of the Localism Act 2011 with regards to the Code of Conduct and complaints procedure are set out within the report.
+Senior Lawyer, Corporate Governance Financial There are no direct financial implications; however, should it be necessary to appoint external Independent Investigators, the cost of this will be met by the Borough Council.
+Senior Lawyer, Corporate Governance Staffing The complaints procedure is dealt within the remit of the Monitoring Officer with input from the Legal team as required.
+Senior Lawyer, Corporate Governance Legal The requirements of the Localism Act 2011 with regards to the Code of Conduct and complaints procedure are set out within the report.
 The reporting process ensures that the Committee continues its oversight of the Code of Conduct as required by the Constitution.
-Principal Solicitor, Contentious and Corporate Governance Privacy and Data Protection No personal information is provided as part of the report.
-Principal Solicitor, Contentious and Corporate Governance

-Equalities Any potential to disadvantage or discriminate against different groups within the community should be overcome within the adopted complaints procedure.
-Principal Solicitor, Contentious and Corporate Governance Public Health None identified in the report.
-Principal Solicitor, Contentious and Corporate Governance Crime and Disorder None identified in the report.
-Principal Solicitor, Contentious and Corporate Governance Procurement None identified in the report.
-Principal Solicitor, Contentious and Corporate Governance
+Senior Lawyer, Corporate Governance Privacy and Data Protection No personal information is provided as part of the report.
+Policy and Information Team Equalities Any potential to disadvantage or discrimination against different groups within the community should be overcome within the adopted complaints procedure.
+Policy and Information Team Public Health None identified in the report.
+Senior Lawyer, Corporate Governance Crime and Disorder None identified in the report.
+Senior Lawyer,

+Corporate Governance

+Procurement None identified in the report.
+Senior

+Lawyer,

+Corporate

+Governance